mamalovesyou/claimclam/README.md

 - [x] Use graphQL as a protocol between UI and API gateway
   - I used graphql codegen to generate typescript types for the graphql api.
 - [x] Add basic rate limiting
+  - For simplicity, the rate limiter is implemented in memory and is not persisted.
+For a production deployment, its better to use a key/value store like redis so the rate limiter can be shared accross multiple instances of the api gateway.
 - [x] Add health basic health endpoint for gateway service